vmware-clarity/clarity-guidance/1032-tabs-design-guidance.md

 ## Guidance

 - **Must** place tabs in a single, non-scrollable row, above their content.
-- **Must** avoid using tabs in cards and modals.
+- **Must not** use tabs in cards and modals.
-- **Must** avoid using more than seven tabs and limit labels to one or two words to ensure that all tabs appear in the container.
-You may use [tab overflow](https://clarity.design/documentation/tabs/code#overflow-tabs) when the tab group is larger than its containing space or if you need to preserve space.
+- **Must not** use more than seven tabs and limit labels to one or two words to ensure that all tabs appear in the container. **May** use [tab overflow](https://clarity.design/documentation/tabs/code#overflow-tabs) when the tab group is larger than its containing space or if you need to preserve space.
 - **Must not** use tabs to break user interactions into a series of steps.
 Serial workflows are best presented in a [stepper](https://clarity.design/documentation/stepper) or [wizard](https://clarity.design/documentation/wizard).
 - **Should** use tabs for alternate views within a vertical nav or main content area.
-- **Should** use [Vertical Tabs](https://clarity.design/documentation/tabs/code#vertical-tabs) for vertical alignment.
+- **Should** use [vertical tabs](https://clarity.design/documentation/tabs/code#vertical-tabs) for vertical alignment.

 ## Content Guidelines